-8.12 VBoxManage startvm
+8.13 VBoxManage startvm

-This command starts a virtual machine that is currently in the "Powered off" or "Saved" states.
+This command starts a virtual machine that is currently in the Powered Off or Saved states.

-The optional - - type specifier determines whether the machine will be started in a window or whether the output should go through VBoxHeadless, with VRDE enabled or not; see chapter 7.1.2, VBoxHeadless, the remote desktop server, page 106 for more information.
-The list of types is subject to change, and it's not guaranteed that all types are accepted by any product variant.
+The optional --type specifier determines whether the machine will be started in a window or whether the output should go through VBoxHeadless, with VRDE enabled or not.
+See chapter 7.1.2, VBoxHeadless, the Remote Desktop Server, page 110.
+The list of types is subject to change, and it is not guaranteed that all types are accepted by any product variant.